KatrionaGoldmann/BioOutputs/README.md

 averages over catagories in a given variable.
 In this example we will look at two Li modules and a custom one I made up.

-    ## Warning: namespace 'DOSE' is not available and has been replaced
-    ## by .GlobalEnv when processing object '.DOSEEnv'

     exp = rld.syn
     meta <- rld.metadata.syn
     mean.var = "Pathotype"